jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/README.md

 In this whiteboard design session, you will learn how to design an Enterprise Kubernetes Regulated Cluster architecture for Contoso.
 You will be working through the customer scenario and their particular requirements to produce a tailored architecture for their deployment.

 ## Student Guide

+In this whiteboard design session, you will learn how to design an Enterprise Kubernetes Regulated Cluster architecture for Contoso.
+You will be working through the customer scenario and their particular requirements to produce a tailored architecture for their deployment.

 This session will help you consider the baseline requirements of a regulated cluster and guide you on how to run sensitive workloads in an Azure Kubernetes Service (AKS) cluster.